mroberts1/BOOTSTRA.386/manual/index.md

 And then the diskette drives make a disturbing crunching sound as their lights go red, looking to see if anything is in there.
 If it's not, then the default system loads or maybe you have to have something in there to start.
 Depends on the computer.

 Regardless, this is eventually followed by a prompt which consists of a series of characters followed by a blinking rectangle called a cursor.
-Now it's your turn: you instruct the computer what to do through terse languages inside of that default software, which has names like "CP/M" and "MS-DOS".
-Yes, it's all caps with symbols in between them.
-For the first name you just say the letters and omit the slash.
-The second name is not a fair maiden named Ms. Dos nor do you say all the letters.
+Now it's your turn: you instruct the computer what to do through terse languages inside of that default software, which in our case is called "MS-DOS".
+Yes, it's all caps with a hyphen.
+This isn't referring to a fair maiden named Ms. Dos nor do you say all the letters.
 Instead the "MS" is letters and the "DOS" part rhymes with loss.

 These machines, costing thousands of dollars each, are, eventually, supposed to replace the back-office and be orchestrated by the general public.